Deze website maakt gebruik van Cookies.

 Three-day pass for the full Cantrills program: € 20 / € 10 (Student)

-The Knokke Connection is the third program in a four-part screening series dedicated to the work of the Australian filmmaking couple Arthur (1938) and Corinne Cantrill (19282025).
+The Knokke Connection pt.
+1 is the third program in a four-part screening series dedicated to the work of the Australian filmmaking couple Arthur (1938) and Corinne Cantrill (19282025).
 The screenings take place in Ghent (Art Cinema OFFoff) and Brussels (Cinema Parenthèse, CINEMATEK) between May 18 – 20 and on June 1.
-You can read more about the Cantrills’ work below.
+You can read more about the Cantrills’ work on our website.

 Arthur and Corinne Cantrill did not show work at the famed EXPRMNTL 4 festival of 1967/68 at Knokke-le-Zoute – their film Skin of Your Eye would screen at the next iteration of the festival in 1974 (and will be screening at CINEMATEK in Brussels on June 1).
 However, the Cantrills did attend the 1967/68 edition and considered it to be life-changing”: at that time… the most important event in our filmmaking lives.”